snom-project/Snom-Minibrowser-Advanced-Examples/README.md

-# Snom Minibrowser Advanced examples
+# Snom Minibrowser Advanced Examples
-A collection of Snom minibrowser essentials.
-The Snom minibrowser hello word Examples.
+A collection of dynamic Snom minibrowser examples using php.

 Start by adding a Action URL Key on your phone pointing to your server
 Example: http://downloads.snom.com/Vodafone/XML/menu.php